-Our complete range of smoke detectors and heat alarms offers a solution for every type of application, with options suitable for both Grade F (battery-powered) and Grade D (mains-powered and interlinked) requirements under BS 5839 Part 6.
+Our smoke detectors and heat alarms offer a solution for every type of application, with options suitable for both Grade F (battery-powered) and Grade D (mains-powered and interlinked) requirements under BS 5839 Part 6.
 Whether you are looking for a basic battery powered alarm or a radio-interlinked alarm system we have a smoke detector that will meet your needs.
 Please read our guides to the different types of smoke alarm sensors to learn more about the suitability of each type of alarm.

 Mains powered smoke alarms are powered by the electrical circuit of a building, are interconnected and are mainly used in residential new builds, rented accommodation and smaller commercial applications.
 They should always contain a backup battery to ensure that if a fire is started by an electrical fault which cuts the power supply, the alarm will still detect the fire.
 These backup batteries can be of a replaceable type (eg alkaline) or of a sealed-in, re-chargeable type (trickle charging).
 The power supply, if retro-fitted, is usually taken from the nearest light fitting.

 These smoke detectors have integrated RF senders and receivers.
 If one smoke alarm detects a fire, it passes this information to all other alarms within the same group of alarms to raise the alarm in the entire building.
 Perfect for larger houses and smaller commercial applications.
 Some of the RF smoke alarms have sealed longlife batteries as the only power supply, making them an alternative to mains powered smoke detectors (Building Control might have to be asked for a clarification first)